THE CONCENTRATION IN FRENCH AND FRANCOPHONE STUDIES

 • At least one course focusing primarily on a Francophone literature or a cultural context other than that of France is required.

 - A senior capstone project will be completed during the senior year.

--- Students may count up to four courses (taken in French) for concentration credit from a semester’s study abroad and up to five courses from a full year abroad) may count towards the concentration.
+• Up to four courses (taken in French) from a semester’s study abroad (and up to five courses from a full year abroad) may count towards the concentration.
 A year or semester of study abroad in France or a Francophone country is considered an integral part of the concentration and is therefore highly recommended.
 Students should consult the concentration advisor prior to going abroad to find out which types of courses will count for the concentration.

 • Up to two 1000-level courses taught in English with a meaningful engagement with French/Francophone texts and/or contexts may be accepted for concentration credit.
 These may be courses offered within the Department of French and Francophone Studies or other departments at Brown.
-(Appropriate courses on French or Francophone topics from other departments must be approved by the concentration advisor.
-Departments in which electives are typically taken include Africana Studies, Anthropology, Art History, Comparative Literature, English, History, Linguistics, Modern Culture and Media);
+(Appropriate courses on French or Francophone topics from other departments must be approved by the concentration advisor.)

-The Concentration Advisor for the Department of French and Francophone Studies, Prof. Lewis Seifert (fall 2021), will be happy to discuss the concentration program in French Studies with interested students.
-She can be reached by e-mail ([email protected]), phone (401-863-2740) or in Room 208 during regular office hours.
+The Concentration Advisor for the Department of French and Francophone Studies, Prof. Lewis Seifert (fall 2021), will be happy to discuss the concentration program in French and Francophone Studies with interested students.